scmmishra/ipshield/README.md

 Just for fun, I have been trying Go for a while, and wanted to build a tiny service for bot protection for my side project [Picoletter](https://picoletter.com).

+## Credits

+- [jhassine/server-ip-addresses](https://github.com/jhassine/server-ip-addresses) for maintaining the datacenter IPs used.
-P.S.
-The inspiration for the DNS-based approach came from a friends project [dns.toys](https://www.dns.toys/)
+- The inspiration for the DNS-based approach came from a friends project [dns.toys](https://www.dns.toys/)